-The plan for the base "Elbe II" in Hamburg was put forward in 1940.
-In December 1940 earthworks started at the so-called "Vulkanhoeft" in Tollerort.
-In March 1941 foundation works were completed, 2500 pledges brought into the ground.
-Each pledge measured 38 x 35 cm and had to bear a weight of 60 tons.
+Plans for the "Elbe II" base in Hamburg were drawn up in 1940.
+In December 1940 groundwork began at the "Vulkanhöft" area in Tollerort.
+In March 1941 the foundations were completed: 2,500 38 x 35cm piles, each bearing a load of 60 tons.
 With 50.000 m3 of concrete walls and ceilings were completed in December 1941.
 Two boxes covered an area of 112,5 x 22,5 m. work boxes and two cranes were installed within.
 Hanging steel gates protected the entrance.

 Because of the increasing intensity of air-raids, "Elbe II" was used for fitting out boats, new ones and those having happily returned.
 Two shifts were covered by 200 yard-workers, mostly Germans.

 The last boats to enter "Elbe II" were also the most modern ones in the world - the type XXI-boats U-2505, U-3004 and U-3506 which had an estimated dive-depth of 400 m.
 They had to undergo last works before setting to sea with the planned destination of Caribbean.
 U-2505 had already suffered bomb damage during an air-raid before, and also U-3004 suffered from a mishap during a test-dive.
 Most of the crew members left between April 15th and 17th 1945 to fight, far away from the sea, against British troops in the Lueneburger Heide, not too far away.
 Remaining crew prepared the self-destruction of the boats in the beginning of May.
 Meanwhile, the bunker-gates had already been destroyed during an air-raid on April 8th, and several hits had damaged the roof.
 In the evening of May 2nd the boats were filled with explosives like dynamite and depth charges.